Charan Raj

-Charan Rajkumar is an Indian actor, director, film producer, and writer who works in Kannada, Tamil, Telugu, Malayalam, Odia, Bengali and Hindi films.
+Charan Rajkumar is an Indian actor, director, film producer, and writer who works predominately in Kannada, Tamil, Telugu, Hindi, and Malayalam films.

 Career

 Charan Raj is a versatile actor who is popular for his villainy and character roles in South Indian film industry.
 Charanraj started his movie career with Kannada movie Parajitha (1982) directed by Siddalingaiah which became commercially hit cinema.